Supporting New Zealand small businesses for 5 years.

 So, can a business loan be used for personal debts and expenses?

 It can if you’re a sole trader, but not if your business has a company structure.
 Corporations are separate legal entities and you need to treat them as such.
+As a small business owner, understanding your eligibility for different types of loans is crucial.

 Even as a sole trader, you’re navigating some pretty murky waters.
 You’re legally able to use any money that comes into the business for personal expenses.
 But you may face issues with your lender if you’ve told them you need the money for something else.
+For example, using a business loan to pay for a family holiday or personal debts could breach your credit contract and result in penalties.
+Other examples include using business funds to purchase personal items like washing machines, which may not be allowed as collateral for secured loans.